JenLungHsu/Optimization-Theory-and-Application-Assignments/README.md

 This repository contains all the assignments for the **Optimization Theory and Application** course.
 It includes:
 - Three homework assignments (HW1 ~ HW3)
-- Detailed solution reports for each assignment
+- My solution reports for each assignment

 ---